enLussi/CalendarJS/README.md

 Here is the list of all releases with modifications.
 The last release correspond to the branch main in the repo.

+### Release 1.0.1

+- Add options for calendar legend
+- Add css rules for calendar
+- Convert css to scss

 ### Release 1.0.0

 First Release containing base customization